 There are several things that might go wrong while cleaning windows.
 To avoid the most common window cleaning mistakes you should:

-- Тake extra care when cleaning tinted windows.
-This type of windows come with many benefits but require some special attention.
-To avoid any damage follow our useful tips and tricks on how to safely clean tinted windows.
+- Тake extra care when cleaning tinted windows, to avoid any damage follow our useful tips and tricks on how to safely clean tinted windows.